 Inspired by a blog hop Ginny of Small Things used to host, I want to share both my knitting project and my current read with you.
 I promise I’ve got more commercial fishing stuff to share, but it’s the end of a wild week and I don’t think I have the energy to write about propellers at the moment.

-As for my knitting project, I’m making the first shawl from Celtic Cable Shawls by Lucy Hague.
+As for my knitting project, I’m making the first shawl from Celtic Cable Shawls by Lucy Hague (affiliate link).
 I’ve got one more row to go with the stripes before I get to switch over to just the green yarn and do the cabled Celtic knot section.
 After that, there’s just a little lacy fringy bit and I’ll be all finished!

 What are you reading?
 Let me know in the comments!